cbenedikter/MomentaAnalytics/README.md

 - `script.js` - Core functionality
 - `styles.css` - Styling
 - `config.js` - Configuration file (not included in repository)

+## Development

+This project is built with vanilla JavaScript and HTML/CSS.
+No build process is required.

 ## License